Jeremy Bleich: Somerset Patriots

-2017
+Los Angeles Dodgers

-In February 2017, Bleich signed with the Arizona Diamondbacks.
+On February 17, 2017, Bleich signed a minor league contract with the Arizona Diamondbacks.
 Bleich was released on the last day of spring training.
 Bleich was signed again by the Somerset Patriots in April 2017.
 He pitched 2 1/3 scoreless innings, over two games.

-On April 29, 2017, Bleich signed a minor league contract with the Los Angeles Dodgers and was assigned to Oklahoma City of the Class AAA Pacific Coast League.
+On April 29, 2017, Bleich signed a minor league contract with the Los Angeles Dodgers and was assigned to Oklahoma City of the Triple–A Pacific Coast League.
 Mid-season, his fastball was up to 95 mph, complemented by his curveball, changeup, and slider, and Oklahoma City pitching coach Matt Herges observed: "He's a strike machine, and he's fearless."
 He pitched in 31 games for Oklahoma City (for whom he was 5–3 with a 3.22 ERA, allowing opponents a .261 average — .228 by right-handers — as his fastball was in the mid-90s) and seven for the Class Double-A Tulsa Drillers while in the Dodgers system, and had a combined 5–4 record with 3 saves and a 3.77 ERA.
 On November 6, he elected to be a free agent.

-2018
+Oakland Athletics

-In January 2018, Bleich signed a minor league contract with the Oakland Athletics and was invited to Major League spring training.
+On January 15, 2018, Bleich signed a minor league contract with the Oakland Athletics organization and was invited to Major League spring training.
 A's general manager David Forst said, "Jeremy proved with his performance last year that he can pitch at this level."
-He began 2018 pitching for the AAA Nashville Sounds.
+He began 2018 pitching for the Triple–A Nashville Sounds.
 For the 2018 season with Nashville, he was 1–2 with one save and a 2.63 ERA in 51 1/3 innings over 38 games.

-2019
+Major leagues

+On July 13, 2018, the Athletics selected Bleich to the 40-man roster and promoted him to the major leagues for the first time.
+He made his major league debut that night against the San Francisco Giants, a decade after being drafted and after pitching for 14 different teams, at 31 years of age.
+After he pitched in two major league games, he was designated for assignment on August 6.
+He elected free agency following the year on November 2.
+He faced 3,106 batters in the minor leagues, before facing just four in the majors.

+Boston Red Sox

-On December 18, 2018, Bleich signed a minor league deal with the Philadelphia Phillies.
+On December 18, 2018, Bleich signed a minor league deal with the Philadelphia Phillies organization.
 He pitched in spring training for the Phillies, and was released on March 21, 2019.